Generic Name: dexrazoxane (DEX-ra-ZOX-ane)

 - if you have bone marrow problems (eg, low blood platelet levels, low red blood cell levels, low white blood cell levels), or kidney or liver problems

 Some MEDICINES MAY INTERACT with Zinecard.
-Tell your health care provider if you are taking any other medicines, especially any of the following:
+Tell your health care provider if you are taking any other medicines.

 How to use Zinecard: